Share this post on:

 Rationals are MBTI Intuition/Thinking (NT) Types

 Keirsey classified the Rational as Abstract/Intuition with Thinking (xNTx) MBTI Personality Types.
-This includes the Types with Intuition and Thinking as the first Dominant or second Auxiliary Functions in either order.
+These include the Types with Intuition and Thinking as the first Dominant or second Auxiliary Functions in either order.

 INTJ and ENTJ Judging MBTI Types are Rational with Introverted Intuition and Extraverted Thinking as the first Dominant or second Auxiliary Functions in either order.